-Alex Butterworth, currently in his third year studying BSc International Management and Modern Languages (French), has been selected to represent the University of Bath at One Young World in The Netherlands in October.
+Alex Butterworth, currently in his fourth year studying BSc International Management and Modern Languages (French), has been selected to represent the University of Bath at One Young World in The Netherlands on 17 October.

 The annual One Young World Summit is attended by valuable young talent from global and national companies, NGOs, universities and other forward-thinking organisations as well as world leaders.
 Past speakers have included Kofi Annan, Arianna Huffington, Emma Watson, Justin Trudeau, Archbishop Desmond Tutu, Mary Robinson, Sol Campbell and Sir Bob Geldof.